saidurga369/developer.sailpoint.com/docs/tools/sdk/go/Reference/V3/Methods/CertificationCampaignFiltersAPI.md

 pagination_label: CertificationCampaignFilters
 sidebar_label: CertificationCampaignFilters
 sidebar_class_name: gosdk
-keywords: ['go', 'Golang', 'sdk', 'CertificationCampaignFilters', 'CertificationCampaignFilters']
+keywords:
+  [
+    'go',
+    'Golang',
+    'sdk',
+    'CertificationCampaignFilters',
+    'CertificationCampaignFilters',
+  ]
 slug: /tools/sdk/go/v3/methods/certification-campaign-filters
+tags:
+  [
+    'SDK',
-tags: ['SDK', 'Software Development Kit', 'CertificationCampaignFilters', 'CertificationCampaignFilters']
+    'Software Development Kit',
+    'CertificationCampaignFilters',
+    'CertificationCampaignFilters',
+  ]
 ---

 # CertificationCampaignFiltersAPI

 Use this API to implement the certification campaign filter functionality.
 These filters can be used to create a certification campaign that includes a subset of your entitlements or users to certify.

 For example, if for a certification campaign an organization wants to certify only specific users or entitlements, then those can be included/excluded on the basis of campaign filters.